A-n-d-R-o/MiQE-Mini-Quantum-Emulator/README.md

 ![WIP](https://img.shields.io/badge/status-WIP-yellow)
-# MiQE: Mini Quantum Emulaotr
+# MiQE: Mini Quantum Emulator
 Single-file quantum computer emulator.
 Currently, it has minimal functionality but is capable of running some simple quantum circuits with accuracy.
 Runs on Python.<br/>
 <br/>
 It can handle most of the basic unary quantum gates, but only two binary gates: the controlled NOT and controlled Hadamard.<br/>